-Partner Hospital: Other hospitals in the LHIN
+Partner Hospital: Other hospitals in the region

-Minor Surge: Critical care demand >100% and <115% of capacity
+Minor Surge: Critical care demand >100% and <115% of capacity compromised

-Moderate Surge: Critical care demand ≥ 115% of capacity Major Surge: Critical care demand overwhelms LHIN
+Moderate Surge: Critical care demand ≥ 115% of capacity and/or when patient safety is

+Major Surge: Critical care demand overwhelms the region

-- 1. As the CC LHIN Leader, you are required to lead the Moderate Surge response. - 2.
-CritiCall will inform you that (Index) Hospital in your LHIN has requested a pre-amble call for a possible Moderate Surge. - 3.
+1. As the CC Clinical Lead, you are required to lead the Moderate Surge response.

+- 2. CritiCall will inform you that (Index) Hospital in your Region has requested a preamble call for a possible Moderate Surge. - 3.
 Pre-amble call (organized by CritiCall), will include: - i.
-Critical Care LHIN Leader, - ii.
-Index Hospital CEO / Senior Delegate and Medical Director, - iii.
-CCSO. - 4.
-The purpose of the call is to determine the need to declare a Moderate Surge within the LHIN.
-Critical Care LHIN Lead will chair the pre-amble call. - 5.
-On the pre-amble call, the Index Hospital CEO / Senior Delegate will provide you with a concise summary of the surge situation, their response so far and assistance they require (using SBAR form). - 6.
-If you decide to declare a Moderate Surge, CritiCall will arrange a second call with partner hospitals to discuss and decide on appropriate resources options for Index hospital. - 7.
-The CC LHIN Leader will chair the teleconference(s). - 8.
-Follow-up calls with LHIN partners will continue until the surge event has been properly addressed and Moderate Surge concluded
+Critical Care Clinical Lead. - ii.
+Index Hospital VP - iii.
+Medical and administrative director for Critical Care - iv.
+CCSO Medical Lead - 4.
+The purpose of the call is to determine the need to declare a Moderate Surge within the region.
+Critical Care Clinical Lead will chair the pre-amble call. - 5.
+On the pre-amble call, the Index Hospital VP will provide you with a concise summary of the surge situation, their response so far and assistance they require (using Moderate Surge SBAR form). - 6.
+If you decide to declare a Moderate Surge, CritiCall will arrange a second Fan-out call with partner hospitals to discuss and decide on appropriate resources options for Index hospital. - 7.
+The Critical Care Clinical Lead will chair the teleconference(s). - 8.
+Follow-up calls with regional partners will continue until the surge event has been properly addressed and Moderate Surge concluded by the CC Clinical Lead.
+CritiCall will document.